To help the feed industry implement hazard analysis and preventive controls, Texas A&M University offers HACCP training via distance

 feed supply.
 The course material was used during the development of the Association of American Feed Control Official (AAFCO)

 Verification Program for a Voluntary HACCP Plan, hazard guide and auditing checklist for the AFIA Safe Feed Safe Food Program,

 the Facility Certification Institute’s Feed HACCP Certification program, and FAO’s Animal Production and Health

 manual 9 titled Good Practices for the Feed Industry

 The development of the training material was funded, in part, by the United States Department of Agriculture’s Food Safety

 Initiative in 2002 and involved a team of faculty from Kansas State University, the University of Nebraska and Texas A&M University.

-program addresses the latest scientific developments and regulatory requirements, it is continuously updated.
+the latest scientific developments and regulatory requirements, this website and training material are continuously updated